martyearthy/teslareplay/README.md

      - avoid recreating `VideoDecoder` for small seeks
      - consider a per-stream “decoder warm state” and smarter flush strategy
      - downscale decode outputs for multi-cam tiles (if/when WebCodecs scaling fits the target browsers)

+8. **Collections require careful timebase handling**
+   - Collections switch the scrubber from “frame index” to “milliseconds from start”.
+   - One subtle Safari gotcha: if you set a large slider `step` (e.g., 100ms) Safari may snap programmatic updates, which can make playback appear stuck or jittery.
+   - **Practical solution**: keep `step=1` and quantize only *user scrubs*, not programmatic playback.

+9. **Timer races are the #1 source of “sudden speed-up” bugs**
+   - Any segment-based system that loads asynchronously can accidentally create overlapping timers.
+   - The safe pattern is:
+     - cancel any existing timer
+     - perform the async load
+     - schedule the next tick only after the load resolves

+### Public Release Notes (Optional but Recommended)
+If you host this publicly (GitHub Pages, etc.), these quick polish items improve perceived quality:

+- **Avoid source-map 404s in the console**
+  - Some vendored libraries reference `.map` files that you may not ship (e.g. `protobuf.min.js.map`).
+  - These errors are harmless, but they look scary in DevTools.
+Either include the `.map` files or remove the sourceMappingURL comment from the vendor bundle.

+- **Consider replacing `alert()` with toasts**
+  - Browser alerts are blocking and feel “old web”.
+  - A small non-blocking toast system is a great low-risk UX upgrade.

 ### Design Notes for Future Work (Multi-Camera + Export)
 This repo is now structured so future features plug in cleanly: